Title image - BAI takes you to: Ama Dablam

 Ama Dablam Expedition Gear List

-Top-quality mountaineering clothing and equipment are investments that will see you through years of adventures.
+Top quality mountaineering clothing and equipment is an investment that will see you through years of adventures.
 It is wise to choose carefully, and not to skimp on quality.
-We recommend specific manufacturers or models as starting points of reference for you; there are several other equipment manufacturers you may want to consider.
-Take this list to your local outdoor specialty shop, or refer to our Gear Suppliers page.
+The companies and products you see listed below can serve as starting points of reference for you.
+Take this list to your local outdoor specialty shop.

 Footwear:

-Running Shoes and/or Sport Sandals: For travel & easy walking.
+Running shoes and/or sport sandals: For travel & easy walking.

-Lightweight Hiking Boots: Leather or fabric/leather with sturdy mid-sole and a vibram sole.
+Lightweight hiking boots: Leather or fabric/leather with sturdy mid-sole and a vibram sole.

-Climbing Boots: Plastic double boot: Aveolite liners for warmth recommended (Scarpa, La Sportiva).
+Climbing boots: Plastic double boot.
+Aveolite liners for warmth recommended (Scarpa, La Sportiva).

 Down or synthetic camp booties: Any brand with thick foam soles.